knutsoned/bevy_lazy_signals/architecture.md

 To form a Computed, add a ComputedImmutable component to the Signal entity.

 A LazyEffect component identifies an Effect.
-A LazyEffect can contain an AsyncTask instead, which does not have exclusive world access, but returns a CommandQueue to be applied by the LazySignals update system.
+A LazyEffect can contain an Action instead, which does not have exclusive world access, but returns a CommandQueue to be applied by the LazySignals update system.